Celebrating 36 Years of Art and Music at the Hot Springs Gallery Walk

 Dryden Pottery – 341 Whittington Avenue

-Dryden, third-generation owned and operated, is a culmination of over 75 years of research and development, in-house formulated glazes and custom-blended clay combine to create a finished quality easily recognizable as “Dryden.”
+Dryden, third generation owned and operated, is a culmination of over 75 years of research and development, in-house formulated glazes and custom-blended clay combine to create a finished quality easily recognizable as “Dryden.”
 The Dryden showroom has one-of-a-kind, original, new, vintage, and collectible Dryden pottery for sale.
-Acrylic artist Cecilia Putter will be with us opening the showing of her artwork with us as well as teaching a fun pop-up learn how to paint with acrylics group class.
+We will have many new pottery pieces to view or buy in our Gallery and our potter will be present for questions.
+Enjoy music by Noah Donoho.

 Aqua – 340 Central Avenue

 Aqua features art by iconic local artists Lori Arnold and Alison Parsons and one-of-a-kind handbags by the Arkansas woman-owned line Wolf and Willa.
-Located adjacent to the beautiful and historic Waters Hotel, Aqua is the sister store to Wrapped and is open until 7 pm.
-Aqua will feature an original work from the Art Moves Exhibition.
+Located next to the beautiful and historic Waters Hotel, Aqua is the sister store to Wrapped and is open until 7 PM.

 Wrapped Gift Boutique – 404 Central Avenue